BOJ to launch new scheme for fighting climate change, keeps policy steady | Business

 - Japan

-The Bank of Japan unveiled a plan on Friday to boost funding for fighting climate change, in a surprise move underscoring the importance of the issue for central banks.
+The Bank of Japan surprised markets on Friday by unveiling a plan to boost funding for fighting climate change, joining a growing number of central banks stepping up efforts to address its economic and financial fallout.

-"Climate change issues could exert an extremely large impact on economic activity, prices and financial conditions from a medium- to long-term perspective," the BOJ said in a statement.
-"Supporting private sector efforts from a central bank's standpoint will contribute to stabilising the economy in the long run," it said.
+The central bank also maintained its massive stimulus to support the economy and extended a September deadline for its pandemic-relief programme, suggesting that Japan will lag well behind the United States in ending crisis-mode policies.
+"In Japan, inflation had not reached 2% even before the pandemic.
+As such, we must continue with our ultra-loose monetary policy even after the pandemic subsides, in order to achieve our 2% inflation target," BOJ Governor Haruhiko Kuroda told a briefing after the policy decision.

-Under the scheme, the central bank said it will provide funds to financial institutions that increase loans and investment for activities aimed at combatting climate change.
-While details of the new scheme have yet to be announced, the BOJ said it will be modelled after a similar programme that offers cheap loans to financial institutions that boost lending in areas considered to be growth industries.
+While details have yet to be announced, the BOJ said it will be modeled after a similar programme that offers cheap loans to financial institutions that boost lending in areas considered to be growth industries.
+"The BOJ probably wanted to move in tandem with the government, which recently flagged steps to promote green in its policy blueprint," said Naomi Muguruma, senior market economist at Mitsubishi UFJ Morgan Stanley Securities.

+"It is also jumping on the band-wagon of the rising tide among central banks towards linking monetary policy to climate change," she said.
+While the BOJ does not rule out buying green bonds in the future, the new scheme is better suited to address climate change in Japan where most companies rely on bank loans rather than raise funds from the market, Kuroda said.

+"Climate change issues could exert an extremely large impact on economic activity, prices and financial conditions from a medium- to long-term perspective," Kuroda said.
+"By creating this scheme, we can respond flexibly to changes in the external environment regarding climate change," he said.

+Japan is among the world's most disaster-prone countries with a history of big earthquakes and typhoons.
+It has been affected heavily by climate change, with heavy rain and floods causing many casualties almost annually.
+But many Japanese companies have dragged their feet on climate issues compared to their European counterparts, partly due to the country's heavy reliance on thermal and coal power energy.

+On Friday, Sumitomo Corp's shareholders defeated a resolution requiring the Japanese trading house to align its business with international targets on climate change.
+BRIGHT SIGNS EMERGING

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)